 Your reservation will need to be linked to the Daemen University account and billing number in order to be direct billed to the college.
 Do NOT reserve rentals under a Daemen credit card.

 Once a reservation has been made, please attach the confirmation email to a completed purchase requisition, get appropriate approval signatures, and forward to the business office to be matched with billing statements.

 Telephone – All charges for official university business are allowed.
 One personal call not to exceed 10 minutes per each full day of travel is allowed.
 International calling plans available on cell phones to minimize calling costs should be utilized and are reimbursable, (i.e. Canada through Verizon).

 Personal Entertainment Expenses – Not reimbursable.
 Examples include but are not limited to golf, theater, movies, excursions, sporting events, museums, theme parks, etc.

 Personal Miscellaneous Expenses – Not reimbursable.
 These are items primarily for the benefit of the traveler and not related to the official purpose of the travel.
 Examples include personal hygiene items, magazines, snacks, movie rentals, etc.

-Internet Time Charges – The College asks that travelers limit internet charges to the time necessary to check emails and correspondence during their absence from the College.
+Internet Time Charges – The university asks that travelers limit internet charges to the time necessary to check emails and correspondence during their absence from the university.
 Time should not exceed 30 minutes per day.

 Mini Bar Charges – Not reimbursable.

-Room Service – The College asks employees to use good judgment when incurring costs for room service meals.
+Room Service – The university asks employees to use good judgment when incurring costs for room service meals.
 Meal guidelines must be observed.

-The College hosts an employee holiday party in December each year to celebrate the season with the faculty and staff.
-As such, the College will not support individual department requests for holiday party/entertainment expenses.
+Daemen University hosts an employee holiday party in December each year to celebrate the season with the faculty and staff.
+As such, the university will not support individual department requests for holiday party/entertainment expenses.